 Lori started at the Co-Op May of 1988, when at the time there were 6 employees.
 There have been many changes and much growth since then!
 Lori is a member of a team that handles Safety, Torching and Hopper products, as well as general supplies and “non-specialty” items.
 During her tenure she’s gained several friends and shared a few laughs.
 Her infectious laugh is sure to make you smile.

-Was hired in 1986 and recently completed 35 years of service where she handles inside sales and customer service along with being in charge of the Vendor Maintenance.
-She states having made many friends over the years with CO-OP Members and Vendors.
-Susan and her husband enjoy taking trips on their off-road motorcycle exploring back country roads or hitting the highway with the Harley and or Motorhome to check out the National Parks.
-She loves spending time with family and her five grandchildren: Jordyn, Kaden, Konnor, Owen and Reagan.
+Susan was hired in 1986 and recently completed 37 years of service where she is inside sales and customer service along with vendor maintenance.
+She considers herself fortunate to have made many friends over the years with CO-OP members and vendors.
+She enjoys traveling with her husband camping in their motorhome and spending time with family and her five grandchildren.

 While not at work, Leslie enjoys spending quality time with her husband, two children, and their fur babies.
 “Making memories with my family is always an adventure.”